 Once finished, delete the remaining ones by selecting “All” and clicking “Delete.”

 7. Save to the cloud

 Finally, there may come a time when you can’t store everything you want on your desktop or laptop.

 This is one of the reasons why experts recommend that you regularly backup important files to your choice of cloud storage service

 .
 Not only will it free up precious space on your hard drive, but you’ll be protected in case your hard drive fails, you lose your device, or other damage occurs that puts your data at risk.

-However, it can be difficult to remind yourself to perform regular backups and not doing it on a consistent basis can put your data at risk and lead to large amounts of data being transferred at once.
+However, it can be difficult to remind yourself to perform regular backups.
+Not doing it on a consistent basis can put your data at risk and lead to large amounts of data being transferred at once.
 To break up the task into manageable chunks and ensure that you don’t fall behind on your backups, choose the utilities built into most desktops

 and laptops designed to automate this process.